kaizencorps/keychain/README.md

 # Overview

-Keychain is being built as a way to associate multiple wallets to a single on-chain account.
+Created at the Solana Hacker House in Bogota, Keychain is a way to associate multiple wallets to a single on-chain account.
 The very basic problem that it's being built for is to allow [Domination](https://domination.gg) players to sign in with one wallet (such as one on a mobile device) while using NFTs housed in a different wallet (such as on a hardware wallet).
-However, we plan for Keychain to be used for several use cases such as:
+However, we plan for Keychain to be used for several other use cases such as:

 - player profiles
 - basis for a wallet-agnostic reputation system